 where g is the gravitational acceleration.
 If one measures the time it takes for the projectile to complete its path and the angle θ and the initial velocity v0 are known, the displacement in the x- and y-directions can be calculated.
 Before beginning this experiment, the muzzle velocity of the launcher, 6.3 m/s, is known.
 These displacement calculations will be compared to the experimental results.
 A similar procedure can be done in 1 dimension by shooting the projectile directly upwards, with θ = 0.

-Procedure
+PROTOCOL:

 1. Motion in 1 dimension.